Metric Entropy of Ellipsoids in Banach Spaces: Techniques and Precise Asymptotics

-Further, the statement in Theorem~\ref{thm:depomdomainn} can be made more precise for $2$-Sobolev spaces.
-Indeed, in \cite{thirdpaper} we (i) determined the exact constant in the leading term of the small-$\varepsilon$ expansion of the metric entropy, and (ii) for $d\geq 3$, under weak additional assumptions on $\Omega$, we can even determine the second-order term.
-These results build on techniques developed in Section~\ref{sec:hilbertiancase}.
+Further, the statement in Theorem~\ref{thm:depomdomainn} can be made more precise for $p$-Sobolev spaces, in the case $p=2$.
+Indeed, in \cite{thirdpaper} we determined the exact constant in the leading term of the small-$\varepsilon$ expansion of the metric entropy and, for $d\geq 3$ under mild additional assumptions on $\Omega$, we also identified the second-order term.
+These results build on the techniques developed in Section~\ref{sec:hilbertiancase}.